awsdocs/aws-codeartifact-user-guide/doc_source/tokens-authentication.md

  If you created the access token using temporary security credentials, such as *assumed roles* or *federated user access*, you can revoke access by updating an IAM policy to deny access\.
 For information, see [Disabling Permissions for Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_disable-perms.html) in the *IAM User Guide*\.

  If you used long\-term IAM user credentials to create the access token, you must modify the user's policy to deny access, or delete the IAM user\.
 For more information, see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) or [Deleting an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html#id_users_deleting)\.

- If you used an account root user's credentials to call `GetAuthorizationToken`, you can't invalidate the authorization token before it expires because the root user doesn't have a permissions policy\.